 |"B"||Default, except if you include the "T" action, then you must also explicitly include the "B" action, as in ZBREAK *a:"TB", to actually cause a break.
 Suspends execution and displays the line at which the break occurred along with a caret (^) indicating the point in the line.
-Then displays the Programmer prompt and allows interaction.
-Execution resumes with an argumentless GOTO command.|
+It then displays the Terminal prompt and allows interaction.
+Execution resumes when you issue an argumentless GOTO command.|

 |"L"||Same as "B", except GOTO initiates single-step execution, stopping at the beginning of each line.
 When a DO command, user-defined function, or XECUTE command is encountered, single-step mode is suspended until that command or function completes.|

 |"L+"||Same as "B", except GOTO initiates single-step execution, stopping at the beginning of each line.
 DO commands, user-defined functions, and XECUTE commands do not suspend single-step mode.|

 |"S"||Same as "B", except GOTO initiates single-step execution, stopping at the beginning of each command.
 When a DO command, user-defined function, FOR command, or XECUTE command is encountered, single-step mode is suspended until that command or function completes.|

 |"S+"||Same as "B", except GOTO initiates single-step execution, stopping at the beginning of each command.
 DO commands, user-defined functions, FOR commands, and XECUTE commands do not suspend single-step mode.|

 |"T"||Can be used together with any other argument.
 Outputs a trace message to the trace device.
 This argument works only after you have set tracing to be ON with the ZBREAK /TRACE:ON command, described later.
 The trace device is the principal device unless you define it differently in the ZBREAK /TRACE command.
 If you use this argument with a breakpoint, you see the following message: TRACE: ZBREAK at label2^rou2.
 If you use this argument with a watchpoint, you see a trace message that names the variable being watched and the command being acted upon.
 In the example below, the variable a was being watched.
 It changed at the line test+1 in the routine test.
 TRACE: ZBREAK SET a=2 at test+1^test.
 If you include the "T" action, you must also explicitly include the "B" action as in ZBREAK *a:"TB", to have an actual break occur.|

 |"N"||Take no action at this breakpoint/watchpoint.
 The condition expression is always evaluated and determines if the execute_code is executed.|

 The following example establishes a watchpoint that suspends execution whenever the local variable a is killed.
 No action is specified, so "B" is assumed.